aio-libs/aiohttp/docs/contributing.rst

 incoming request).

 .. tip::
-   Sometimes the diff on Codecov doesn't make sense.
+   Sometimes the diff on *codecov.io* doesn't make sense.
 This is usually caused by the branch being out of sync with master.
 Try merging master into the branch and it will likely fix the issue.
 Failing that, try checking coverage locally as described in the next section.